-4. How does TxDOT decide what changes will be made to the concept?
+3. How does TxDOT decide what option to select or what changes will be made to the concept?

 At the beginning of any environmental study, the community is invited to help define the problem we are trying to solve.
 Concept(s) are developed to help solve that problem, and the community is invited to provide additional input on the development and evaluation of all proposed improvements.
 A "no build," or "do nothing," alternative will be carried through the process and used as a baseline for comparison.